24i/vigour_scratch/README.md

 It has semantic code and file structure which helps you write beautiful and modular code.

 Scratch is not UI framework, it's for architecture only.
-For DOM, styles and UI elements you can look at those: [vigour-io/element](https://github.com/vigour-io/element) and [vigour-io/uikit](https://github.com/vigour-io/uikit)
+For DOM, styles and UI elements you can look at those repositories: [vigour-io/element](https://github.com/vigour-io/element) and [vigour-io/uikit](https://github.com/vigour-io/uikit).

 -------------